jdoleary/Eden/sample/more/Features.md

 - 🔲 Navigation: Support for vertical and horizontal nav, primary and secondary, floating navbar, nested or expanded megamenu navigation
 - 🔲 Sidenotes, in margin
     - https://www.gwern.net/Sidenotes
-- 🔲 🌀Site search
-    - make entire garden available in json like [Maggie Appleton's Garden.json](https://maggieappleton.com/_next/data/yUhDOUNEYA1W3PsJNBhvU/garden.json) This will be necessary to support homepage
 - 🔲 ⛰️Support syntax highlighting
 - 🔲 🌀Block-based, content as data, so the same piece of content can easily be transcluded in multiple places
     - Adding in dynamically updated bits of content into other bits of content